prisma/prisma1/docs/1.11/03-Tutorials2/06-Deploy-Prisma-Servers/02-Local-(Docker).md

 docker-compose up -d
 ```

-> Note: It is recommended to export your data before upgrading, using the `prisma export` command.
+> Note: It is recommended to export your data before upgrading, using the `prisma1 export` command.

 If you run into issues during or after upgrading, you can use normal docker commands to remove your docker containers and start from scratch: